Hao-Qian/imageprocessing/README.md

 # imageprocessing
 Playing with Azure cognitive service API

-Credit: original code from MS learning
+Credit: it's built on the top of an example from Microsoft learning